 The second week of January is Home Office Safety and Security Week.
-With this past year’s move to online everything, home offices have become a necessity.
+With the overwhelming change to online everything, home offices have become a necessity.
 This shift in work life balance impacts everything from your new office set-up to, you guessed it, insurance.
 We are here to give you 6 tips to help you have better safety and security while you are working from home.

 #1 Shred sensitive information and store files securely.